torvalds/linux/Documentation/x86/tsx_async_abort.rst

 TSX Async Abort (TAA) is a side channel attack on internal buffers in some Intel processors similar to Microachitectural Data Sampling (MDS).
-In this case certain loads may speculatively pass invalid data to dependent operations when an asynchronous abort condition is pending in a Transactional Synchronization Extensions (TSX) transaction.
-This includes loads with no fault or assist condition.
+In this case certain loads may speculatively pass invalid data to dependent operations when an asynchroyesus abort condition is pending in a Transactional Synchronization Extensions (TSX) transaction.
+This includes loads with yes fault or assist condition.
 Such loads may speculatively expose stale data from the same uarch data structures as in MDS, with same scope of exposure i.e. same-thread and cross-thread.
 This issue affects all current processors that